dvilelaf/NordIndicator/README.md

 * The installation is made at user-level, so everything happens within your  home directory and no sudo permissions are needed.

 ## Installation
+* NordIndicator will be launched just after installation.
+It will also auto-start on system boot.
 * ```python3 NordIndicator.py install```

 ## Uninstallation
+* NordIndicator running processes will be killed before uninstallation.
 * ```python3 NordIndicator.py uninstall```

 ## Upgrade